Szheng2048/playWithStrings/JavaScript/week01/we-are-very-able/README.md

 You'll:

-- Create and clone a new repo.
+- Create a new repo.
 - Copy assignment files into your new local repo.
 - Navigate into the directory.
 - Run `npm install -g mocha`.
-- Run `mocha -w main.test.js`.
+- Run `npm test`.
 - Write your code in the section below "YOUR CODE BELOW" in `main.js`.
-- Watch as your tests turn green.
+- Watch as your tests start to pass.
 - Add a link to your repo as your assignment submission when you're done!

 ### Guidelines